mllightitup/useful_things/performance_tips.md

 # Using arguments

-* Right-click on the modpack you want to optimize and press **Edit** You will get to the settings menu of your modpack
+* Right-click on the modpack you want to optimize and press **Edit**.
+You will get to the settings menu of your modpack

 ![image](https://github.com/mllightitup/useful_things/assets/43480503/41894862-692c-4d4b-8155-3d6ca3930609)